-Updated July 12, 2019.
-What happens after you die?
-I don’t mean this in a philosophical or religious sense – I mean literally, what’s going to happen when you die?
+Updated August 11, 2020 What happens after you die?
+I mean literally, what’s going to happen when you die?
 What’s going to happen to your family, your car, your house, your bank account, your beloved pet cat?

 Estate planning, at its core, is the process of answering those questions while you’re still alive.
 Creating a set of legal documents that lays out your wishes makes things easier on your family and can help avoid a protracted process of closing out your estate.